 Hunters using the bait station of a registered bear baiter must obtain written permission from that person and must add their hunting license number to the posted sign, before hunting over bait at that site.
 A bait station registrant may not accept money, bartered goods, or services from someone who uses their bait station (i.e., a "guest hunter").
 This does not apply to licensed guides who personally accompany clients at the bait station site.

 Restrictions on Establishing a Bait Station

-ADF&G may prohibit black bear baiting in local areas (for example, along the Trans-Alaska Pipeline, and in certain bays).
+ADF&G may prohibit bear baiting in local areas (for example, along the Trans-Alaska Pipeline, and in certain bays).
 A good time to ask questions about prohibited locales or activities is when you go to ADF&G to register your station(s).

 You may not set up a bait station within one mile from a house or other permanent dwelling, a developed campground, or other developed recreational area.
 This includes seasonally occupied cabins and your own home.
 However, bait may be used within one mile of a cabin if the cabin is on the opposite side of a major river system.
 Check with the local ADF&G office to see what major river systems are in the area.
 You should check with any local homeowners' association to help verify cabin locations.
 The Alaska Department of Natural Resources or the local borough office may be a good source of information on land ownership.
 Do your homework before you register a bait station.

-Illegal to Harvest Brown Bears at Black Bear Baiting Sites
+Harvesting Brown Bears at Bear Baiting Sites

 Registering a Bait Station: What to Bring

 Be sure to come to the Fish & Game office with all required paperwork in hand.
 Here's what you'll need: